kaidez/kaidez.com/_drafts/2013-11-25-jekyll-search.md

 })();
 {% endprism %}

+We already know what the Tipue code is doing so let's break it down the "build the search box code"...

+{% prism javascript %}
+var loadSearchBox = document.getElementById("searchbox"),
+  frag = document.createDocumentFragment(),
+  form = document.createElement("form"),
+  searchTextBox = document.createElement("input"),
+  searchButton = document.createElement("input");
+{% endprism %}

+We're uisng a single var pattern to create five variables:

+* `loadSearchBox` is a reference to `<div id="searchbox"> </div>`, which is already on our page.
+* `frag` is a reference to newly created document fragment, which is basically a virtual box created in our browser's memory.
+* `form`, `searchTextBox` and `searchButton` are references to newly-created page elements: specifcally a `<form>` tag and `two` `<input>` tags.

+{% prism javascript %}
+form.action = "search.html";
+form.setAttribute("role", "search");
+{% endprism %}

+We have to apply attributes to our three newly-created page elements, starting with the `<form>` tag.
+We're setting the tag's `action` attribute to ` `search.html` (which targets Tipue's search results page) and setting its `role` attribute to `search` (which is good from a web semantics standpoint).

+The end result of all this is a form tag which looks like this: `<form action="search.html" role="search"></form>`

+{% prism javascript %}
+searchTextBox.type = "text";
+searchTextBox.name = "q";
+searchTextBox.id = "tipue_search_input";
+searchTextBox.placeholder = "Search...";
+{% endprism %}

+We next have to apply attributes to our first input element.
+The main thing we have to do is turn it into a text box: that happens with the `searchTextBox.type = "text"` line of code.

+Both `searchTextBox.name = "q"` and `searchTextBox.id = "tipue_search_input"` are what's being done as per the Tipue documentation, so let's never change that code. `searchTextBox.placeholder = "Search..."` could probably be changed and not affect the code.

+The end result of all this is an input tag which looks like this: `<input type="text" name="q" id="tipue_search_input" placeholder="Search...">`

+{% prism javascript %}
+searchButton.type = "submit";
+searchButton.value = "Search";
+{% endprism %}

+We next have to apply attributes to our second input element.
+The main thing we have to do is turn it into a submit button: that happens with the `searchButton.type = "submit";` line of code.
 <!--

 Hiding elements using `display:none` is generally frowned upon from an accessibility standpoint.
 [The Yahoo! dev team has recommended another method since 2010](http://developer.yahoo.com/blogs/ydn/clip-hidden-content-better-accessibility-53456.html) but implementing it would mean that the Google search box would be picked up by a screen reader.